chasmkhasan/ForumASPMVC/README.md

 # Anonymt forum
-Our thinking was we will build one team project where we build a Forum.
-User may able to create their own subjectss (Ex.
+Our thinking was to build one team project where we build a Forum.
+User may able to create their own topics (Ex.
 School, Sport, File, Enviornment).
-Under the topics user may able to create own topics under above subject.
-Under the Topcs users may able to start their own conversation.
+Under this topics user may able to create own posts under above the subject.
+Under the posts users may able to start their own conversation with comment and reply.
 They may have start give comment, reply or create new topics.

 ## Structure of Project:
 |   Tasks     |   Framwork    |  Effect  |